-- APP 002 Successful Scholars Seminar (0) A non-credit workshop focusing on learning college resources and developing appropriate study skills and time management for the college environment.
+- APP 002 Successful Scholars Seminar (0-1) The purpose of this course is to assist students to be successful in their academic career at Westmont College.
+Students will develop effective practical habits and make good use of college resources.
+Topics will include knowledge and understanding of why and how study skills can be best implemented.
+Students will have the opportunity to identify their own definition of success, as it is applicable not only to their academic program, but also their career and other areas of their life.
 Appropriate for students at any grade level. - APP 062 Leadership Skills/Fieldwork (1) Based on the premise that leadership is a learned skill, students examine personal and interpersonal skills needed to be effective leaders (e.g., personal leadership style, commitment, collaboration, common purpose, problem-solving, conflict resolution, negotiation, team building, effective presentation skills).
 Each student is required to participate in a mentoring relationship.
 (To be taken while serving in some leadership capacity.) - APP 070 Career Sports Broadcasting Practicum (1) This course provides an experimental learning opportunity and is focused upon the on-air broadcasting of Westmont Athletic events.
 Students will serve as both play-by-play commentators and broadcast analysts for the productions.
 The course offers growth opportunities for participants in research skills, conducting interviews, public speaking, public relations and working in a team environment with other broadcasters and student producers.
 Broadcast industry professionals will supplement the student's learning through a mentoring relationship which will include instruction, review of broadcasts and feedback.
 The course may be taken a maximum of four semesters.
 The course is offered on a Pass/No Credit (P/NC) basis. - APP 080 Career and Life Planning (1) Prerequisite: Sophomore standing.
 Designed to help students understand: (1) the occupational "landscape" in terms of changes in the way work is done and the shifting contexts in which it takes place, (2) the correlation between their key characteristics (personality, interests, skills, work-related values) and choices of career options, and (3) the ways in which those key characteristics are communicated to potential employers (through job search, interviewing, resume). - APP 085 Foundation of Residential Life (2) This semester-long required course for Resident Assistants explores the dynamic role Resident Assistants play as facilitators of community at Westmont College.
 The course will challenge students to examine their unique role as a facilitator of a redemptive community of learners.
 Particular focus will be given to an understanding of individual and community development in the context of the college community.
 Students will have the opportunity to gain a better understanding of the purpose and goals of residential living at Westmont College, and develop a greater understanding of community leadership.